reduxjs/redux/docs/recipes/MigratingToRedux.md

 [Reducers](../Glossary.md#reducer) capture “the essence” of Flux Stores, so it's possible to gradually migrate an existing Flux project towards Redux, whether you are using [Flummox](http://github.com/acdlite/flummox), [Alt](http://github.com/goatslacker/alt), [traditional Flux](https://github.com/facebook/flux), or any other Flux library.

-It is also possible to do the reverse and migrate from Redux to any of these libraries following the same steps.

 Your process will look like this:

 * Create a function called `createFluxStore(reducer)` that creates a Flux store compatible with your existing app from a reducer function.
 Internally it might look similar to [`createStore`](../api/createStore.md) ([source](https://github.com/reactjs/redux/blob/master/src/createStore.js)) implementation from Redux.
 Its dispatch handler should just call the `reducer` for any action, store the next state, and emit change.